-Source: OECD MSTI 2018/2 Note: The shares of public spending given in % of GDP for Finland, Germany, the UK, Italy, Portugal, Spain, Slovakia and Poland relate to the year 2016.
-The data for France and EU28 are from 2015.
+Source: OECD MSTI 2019/2

+Note The shares of public spending given in % of GDP for Germany, Denmark, Finland, France, Netherlands, EU28, Italy and Poland relate to the year 2017.
+The data for UK are from 2016.

 In 2017, the list of EU countries which met the first criterion of the Lisbon Strategy (total R&D spending equal to 3% GDP) included Austria, where this goal was met in 2014, Sweden, a long-standing leader in this category, and, for the first time, Denmark and Germany.
-The countries above the long-time EU average of 1.95% were France, Finland, Netherlands and Belgium.
+France, Finland, the Netherlands and Belgium (2.7%) are above the EU average which recently rose to above 2% after a period of stagnation.

-The second criterion (2% of total spending coming from non-public sources) was met by Denmark, Finland, France and Germany in 2015.
-Recent years have seen no substantial changes here.
+The second criterion (2% of spending coming from non-public sources) is consistently met by no other country but Germany.
 The EU as a whole has not met any of these criteria yet, and neither has the Czech Republic.
 Of the selected countries referred to in this section, the United Kingdom, Italy, Portugal, Spain, Slovakia and Poland reported lower total spending on R&D than the Czech Republic.

 A high share of private investment in R&D is typical of Asian countries, such as Japan.
 No other EU country can report a 80% share of private spending on R&D as in Japan.
+Germany has the largest share, just under 65%.

-2.2 | Total expenditure from the state budget of the Czech Republic on research, development and innovation
+2.2 Total expenditure from the state budget of the Czech Republic on research, development and innovation

-Total expenditure from the state budget of the CR on RDI between 2010 and 2019 (% of GDP and millions of CZK)
+Total expenditure from the state budget of the CR on RDI between 2011 and 2020 (% of GDP and millions of CZK)